centre-for-educational-technology/rada2/README.md

 ## Installation
 - Make sure that [composer](https://getcomposer.org/) is installed globally or install it in place
 - Clone the repository
+  - Please make sure to switch to **production** branch if you are running on production server
+  - In case of development instance, please make sure to build the static assets.
+Refer to [working with compiled assets](#working-with-compiled-assets) for more information
 - Move into the directory (**cd SmartZoos**)
 - Install the dependencies **composer install**
 - Make sure that .env file is present and configured as needed (copy .env.example to .env and fill in with data)